HL7/fhir-qi-core/input/pages/qdm-to-qicore.md

 This QDM context correlates with a medication on a patient’s active medication list.
 In QI-Core STU3, Medication, Active was mapped to MedicationStatement.
-However, consistent with US Core R4 Update, medication list should use MedicationRequest and not MedicationStatement.
+However, consistent with US Core R4 and subsequent versions, medication list should use MedicationRequest and not MedicationStatement.
 The mapping table provides guidance about how to use MedicationRequest.requester to specify medications ordered directly, those reported by a physician and those reported by the patient for a medication list.

+Include all MedicationRequest resources with an intent = "order" representing authorized medication orders directly derived from the system’s orders.

-The MedicationRequest **SHALL** include all prescribed and “self-prescribed” medications reported by the Provider, Patient or Related Person.
+The MedicationRequest **SHALL** include all practitioner-reported and "self-reported" medications reported by the Provider, Patient or Related Person.

 * **SHALL** use reported[x] to indicate the MedicationRequest record was captured as a secondary “reported” record rather than an original primary source-of-truth record.
 It may also indicate the source of the report
-* When recording “self-prescribed” medications **SHALL** use intent = “plan”
+* When recording "self-reported" medications **SHALL** use intent = “plan”
-* When recording “self-prescribed” orders, **SHOULD** use the requester to indicate the Patient or RelatedPerson as the prescriber
+* When recording "self-prescribed" orders, **SHOULD** use the requester to indicate the Patient or RelatedPerson as the prescriber

 <div class="new-content" markdown="1">